-Meet the finalists…
+Meet our finalists…

-• Meat Businesswoman Award – Retailing
+• Meat Businesswoman Award – independent Retailing

 • Meat Businesswoman Award – Foodservice

 • Meat Businesswoman Award – Training & Education

 • The Rising Star Award

 Bridget B’s Butchery